Be-Prepared/Be-Prepared.github.io/README.md

 **iOS & Safari:** Run the server and then run `npx localtunnel -p 8080` in another terminal.
 Go to the generated URL and enter your *public IP address* as the password.
 You can use Eruda (see below) and `console.log()` statements.
 To get access to the debugger, read [this article](https://www.closingtags.com/remote-debugging-web-apps-on-ios-from-linux/).

+**Old Browsers:** The TypeScript uses private fields (identifiers prefixed with `#`), but we still want to support as many devices as possible.
+So, there's a string replacement that happens after the build to change these newer identifiers into ones that will work with ES5.
+The `#` prefix gets changed to `µ` as this character isn't used elsewhere in the codebase, making it a safe swap.

 **Debugging:** Add "?eruda" to the URL to automatically load [Eruda](https://github.com/liriliri/eruda), a console for mobile browsers.
 It will be configured to fully initialize before the application starts, allowing all messages and errors to get logged appropriately.
 This is extremely useful.
+Also, you may want to use `npx localtunnel -p 8080` to forward the app to a public address, allowing devices to more easily use your development build.

 Pull requests for additional functionality are welcome.
 Please make sure you maintain the intent of this code.